Sequential Fragmentation of C/2025 K1 (ATLAS) After Its Near-Sun Passage: Acknowledgements

 \section{Acknowledgements}

 This work makes use of observations from the Las Cumbres Observatory global telescope network.
 Observations with the LCOGT 1 m were obtained as part of the LCO Outbursting Objects Key (LOOK) Project (Proposal IDs: LTP2025A-004).
 This research is based on observations made with the NASA/ESA Hubble Space Telescope obtained from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5–26555.
 These observations are associated with program ID 18135 (PI D. Bodewits).
 We gratefully acknowledge the outstanding support of the \textit{HST}/STScI scheduling and operations staff during the execution of Program~18135.
 In particular, we thank Alison~Vick, Sten~Hasselquist, and TalaWanda~Monroe at the Space Telescope Science Institute for their expert assistance in obtaining these challenging observations.
 We would also express our gratitude to Qicheng Zhang for reporting his observations of the October outburst and fragmentation to the MPC, which helped us with the interpretation of the sequence of events.
 Supporting observations were obtained by the Comet Chasers education and outreach program (\href{https://www.cometchasers.org/}{https://www.cometchasers.org/} ), led by HU, which is funded by the UK Science and Technology Facilities Council (via the DeepSpace2DeepImpact Project), the Open University and Cardiff University.
 It accesses the 2m, 1m and 0.4m LCOGT telescopes through the Schools Observatory/Faulkes Telescope Project (TSO2025B-01 The Schools’ Observatory/DFET), which is partly funded by the Dill Faulkes Educational Trust, and through the LCO Global Sky Partners Programme (LCOEPO2023B-013).
-Observations were made by the following schools and clubs: Institut d’Alcarràs, Catalonia, Spain; Jelkovec High School, Zagreb, Croatia; Louis Cruis Astronomy Club, Brazil; St Marys Catholic Primary School, Bridgend, UK; The Coopers Company \& Coborn School, Upminster, UK (as part of the BAA Work Experience Project).
+Observations were made by the following schools and clubs: Institut d’Alcarras, Catalonia, Spain; Jelkovec High School, Zagreb, Croatia; Louis Cruis Astronomy Club, Brazil; St Marys Catholic Primary School, Bridgend, UK; The Coopers Company \& Coborn School, Upminster, UK (as part of the BAA Work Experience Project).
+Parts of this research were carried out at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration.
 We acknowledge with thanks the comet observations from the COBS Comet Observation Database contributed by observers worldwide and used in this research.

 During the preparation of this work the authors used ChatGPT for minor copy editing.
 After using this tool/service, the authors reviewed and edited the content as needed and take full responsibility for the content of the published article.